(Note: The Video above—created some time after the article—is significantly different.)

 All of this makes it probable that they are part of the leadership team.

-But wait, there’s much MORE: There are FIVE more crucial details that make it VERY PROBABLE that P and A are pastors:
+But wait, there’s much MORE: There are FIVE more crucial details that make it VERY PROBABLE that Priscilla and Aquila are pastors:

 First, surely church planters like Priscilla and Aquila automatically become church leaders when converts start to gather.

-I have showed that they worked intentionally to establish a church in Paul’s absence.
-In fact, having written a church-planting course, I happily referred to this couple as the best biblical example of ordinary people (not apostles) planting a church.
+I have showed that the couple worked intentionally to establish a church in Paul’s absence.
+In fact, having written a church-planting course, I happily referred to this couple as the best biblical example of ordinary people (not apostles) planting and founding a church.
 I have never seen a church planter not be thought of as some kind of a church leader once people joined that church—why then would we allow Priscilla and Aquila to be church planters but not church leaders?

 Second, Priscilla and Aquila were the most seasoned believers in the church.